 Police complaints and conduct performance

-- Formal reporting to the Police and Crime Commissioner by the Deputy Chief Constable about performance relating to police complaints, police complaint handling and police conduct.
-The quarterly report focuses on 5 key areas:
+- Formal reporting to the Police and Crime Commissioner by the Deputy Chief Constable about performance relating to police complaints, police complaint handling and police misconduct on a quarterly basis.

-- Monitoring of Independent Office for Police Conduct national comparison data of police complaint and conduct performance.
-The IOPC collects data directly from Forces’ complaint databases, and reports quarterly and annually.
+- Monitoring of Independent Office for Police Conduct (IOPC) national comparison data of police complaint and misconduct The IOPC collects data directly from police complaint and misconduct databases, and reports quarterly and annually.
 These reports are published on the IOPC website, and a link is also provided on this website.
-Where a report highlights performance that is of concern, the PCC will require the Force to provide a response to this.
+Where a report highlights performance that is of concern, the Police and Crime Commissioner will require the Force to provide a response to this.

 Independent Office for Police Conduct complaint data for Devon and Cornwall Police

-Police complaint reviews performance
+Police complaint reviews

 When a member of the public is dissatisfied with how their complaint has been handled by their local police force, the PCC may be contacted to conduct a police complaint review.
 The OPCC must determine whether the police’s handling of the complaint and the outcome was reasonable and proportionate.
 Where mistakes are identified and the review is upheld the PCC will make recommendations to the police to rectify the issue.